ITU-AI-ML-in-5G-Challenge/DeepSense6G_TII/README.md

 |---|---|---|---|---|
 |0.5331|0.7173|0.7910|0.8209|0.6671|

 The pretrained model of this score can be downloaded from []().
-Then save it in the fold './DeepSense6G_TII/log/'
+Then save it in the fold './DeepSense6G_TII/log/test'

 To evaluate the pretrained model, please run the following script
 '''
-python3 train2_seq.py --Test 1 --filtered 0
+python3 train2_seq.py --id test --logdir log --Test 1 --add_velocity 1 --add_mask 0 --enhanced 1 --filtered 0 --angle_norm 1 --custom_FoV_lidar 1 --add_seg 0
 '''

 ## Future work